 You can withdraw it after you retire or at the time of leaving the organization.

 Most employers do not directly give you cash on separation though.
-You get an option of converting the amount into some kind of insurance policy.
+You get the option of converting the amount into some kind of insurance policy.

 2. Employer Provident fund Contribution

 Most employers contribute 12% (called PF) of basic salary every month to employee’s Provident fund account, shown in CTC.
-Employee also contributes 12% (called VPF).
+An employee also contributes 12% (called VPF).

 Employer PF is part of CTC not shown on Salary Slip.
 It is NOT counted as part of your earnings and hence not taxed.